2019 • 02 • 21

 - Guisi Beach has a rough and rugged charm that differentiates it from other famous beaches in the country.
 The sand may not be fine, but it doesn’t take away from the natural beauty of the beach.

-- Wade and swim in its waters, snorkel, get a tan, take plenty of picture, or simply just kick back and relax while enjoying the view.
+- Wade and swim in its waters, snorkel, get a tan, take plenty of pictures, or simply just kick back and relax while enjoying the view.

 - As the towns are smaller in Guimaras compared to Iloilo, make sure to bring enough cash with you.